Mazar-i-Sharif: Climate

 Mazar-i-Sharif has a cold steppe climate (Köppen climate classification BSk) with hot summers and cold winters.
 Precipitation is low and mostly falls between December and April.
 The climate in Mazar-i-Sharif is very hot during the summer with daily temperatures of over 40 °C from June to August.
 The winters are cold with temperatures falling below freezing; it may snow from November through March.

 Demographics

 The city of Mazar-i-Sharif has a total population of 500,207, and is the fourth-largest city of Afghanistan by population.
 It has a total land area of 8,304 Hectares with 77,615 total number of dwellings.

-The November 2003 issue of National Geographic magazine indicated the ethnic composition as Pashtuns 30%, Hazaras 10%, Tajiks 40%, Turkmens 10%, and Uzbeks 20%.
+The November 2003 issue of National Geographic magazine indicated the ethnic composition as Pashtuns 15%, Hazaras 12%, Tajiks 53%, Turkmens 10%, and Uzbeks 20%.
 Occasional ethnic violence has been reported in the region in the last decades, mainly between Pashtuns and the other groups.
 In 2011 news reports mentioned assassinations taking place in the area but with no evidence as to who is behind them.

-The dominant language in Mazar-i-Sharif is Dari, followed by Pashto, and Uzbek.
+The dominant language in Mazar-i-Sharif is an eastern dialect of Persian known as Dari, followed by Pashto, and Uzbek.